pulp/pulp/docs/contributing/style_guide/style_guide.rst

 All Pulp 3+ code will use Python 3.5+.
 It is not necessary to maintain backwards compatibility with Python 2.Y.

+When introducing new dependencies to Pulp, ensure they support Python 3 (see http://fedora.portingdb.xyz/).
+If they do not, please file an issue in Redmine (related to https://pulp.plan.io/issues/2247) to track the conversion of the dependency to support Python 3 and begin working with upstream to convert the package.

 PEP-8
 -----
 All code should be compliant with PEP-8_ where reasonable.